 Clearing and Settlement: Shares of local credit institutions cannot be held under an omnibus account.
-In addition, there is an absence of a real DVP system on the Zagreb Stock Exchange.
+The Croatian CSD (SKDD) migrated to TARGET2-Securities in September 2023, introducing transactions on a DVP basis.
+More time is needed to assess the efficiency of this mechanism.